 Because we rely on Takeda to provide a significant portion of the sales force that is selling AMITIZA, we are dependent to some degree on Takeda to promptly and properly report any safety issues encountered in the field.
-If Takeda or their sales representatives fail to provide timely and accurate reporting of any safety issues that arise in connection with AMITIZA, our business and reputation could be harmed varies among countries and can involve additional testing.
-The time required to obtain approval may differ from that required to obtain FDA approval.
-The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
-We may not obtain foreign regulatory approvals on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or jurisdictions or by the FDA.
-We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.
+If Takeda or their sales representatives fail to provide timely and accurate reporting of any safety issues that arise in connection with AMITIZA, our business and reputation could be harmed.